 Introduce Gamification Techniques

 Work doesn’t always have to be boring, it can be fun too, and you have the power to help your employees believe in this theory.
 Working from home shouldn’t just be limited to working only.
-By using certain multiplayer games that need nothing else but a mobile phone and data connectivity, you can help get that competitive edge back in your personnel.
+Using certain multiplayer games that need nothing but a mobile phone and data connectivity can help you regain that competitive edge in your personnel.
 Since these games allot virtual awards and coins, workers get competitive while playing and freshen themselves up.
-This will not only motivate them but also encourage them to perform their best.
+This will motivate them and encourage them to perform their best.
 You can ask them for their choice of multiplayer games and play them with them.

 Make Video-call Meetings Fun